Ford Mustang Mach-E: Everything you need to know

 How many versions of the Mustang Mach-E are there?

-- California Route 1
+- California Route 1 (RWD or AWD)

-- Rear wheel drive (RWD)
+- Rear wheel drive (Standard or extended range battery)

-- All wheel drive (AWD)
+- All wheel drive (Standard or extended range battery)

 Europe is also where Ford performs rigorous testing of its vehicles like the Mach-E, facing extreme conditions operated by robots instead of human drivers.